davoreric/vuejs-ssr-workshop/readme.md

     <style></style>
     ```

-3. Create router component and save that in "./src/router/index.js"
+3. Create router component and save that in "./src/router.js"

     ```javascript
     import Vue from 'vue';
     import Router from 'vue-router';
-    import Home from '../components/Home.vue';
+    import Home from './components/Home.vue';
-    import About from '../components/About.vue';
+    import About from './components/About.vue';

     Vue.use(Router);

-    const router = new Router({
+    export default new Router({
         mode: 'history',
         routes: [
             {